ZORO2045/Webhook_Management/README.md

 ## Usage

-1. Click on the "Create Webhook" button to create a webhook.
-Enter your Telegram bot token and the file URL when prompted.
+- **Create Webhook**: Click the button and enter your bot token and file URL to create a Webhook.
+- **Delete Webhook**: Click the button to delete the current Webhook.
-2. Click on the "Delete Webhook" button to delete an existing webhook.
-Enter your Telegram bot token when prompted.
+- **Get Token Info**: Click the button and enter your bot token to retrieve information about your bot.
+- **Clear Pending Requests**: Click the button to clear pending requests and reset the Webhook.

 ## Credits
 • This project was created by [ፚ Ꭷ Ꮢ Ꭷ ❥](https://t.me/ZORO2045).